c-smile/spapp/README.md

   window.app.page("contact-details", function() // registering the controller
   {
     // initialize view variables in localscope
+    // this is "page ready" code - happens once per app life time.

     var $firstName = $(this).find('[name="firstName"]');
     var $lastName = $(this).find('[name="lastName"]');
     ...

-    // presenter of the view - load data and show: return function(params) {
+    // presenter of the view - load data and show:
+    // this function is "page activated" code - it gets called each time the page gets presented return function(params) {
       var contactId = params;
       contact = contacts[contactId];